kyle-dorman/bayesian-neural-network-blogpost/README.md

 I then scaled the 'distorted average change in loss' by the original undistorted categorical cross entropy.
 This is done because the distorted average change in loss for the wrong logit case is about the same for all logit differences greater than three(because the derivative of the line is 0).
 To ensure the loss is greater than zero, I add the undistorted categorical cross entropy.
 And to ensure the variance that minimizes the loss is less than infinity, I add the exponential of the variance.

 ![alt image][image1]
-> Figure 3: Aleatoric variance vs loss for different incorrect logit values
+> Figure 3: Aleatoric variance vs loss for different 'wrong' logit values

 ![alt image][image14]
-> Figure 4: Minimum aleatoric variance and minimum loss for different incorrect logit values
+> Figure 4: Minimum aleatoric variance and minimum loss for different 'wrong' logit values

 These are the results of calculating the above loss function for binary classification example where the 'right' logit value is held constant at 1.0 and the 'wrong' logit value changes for each line.
 I run 10000 Monte Carlo simulations to attempt to create smooth lines.
 When the 'wrong' logit value is less than 1.0 (and thus less than the 'right' logit value), the minimum variance is 0.0.
 As the wrong 'logit' value increases, the variance that minimizes the loss increases.